gunnarvoet/rbrmoored/README.md

 =========

 Data processing for moored RBR sensors.
-Currently the package only processes temperature channels as it is geared to processing data from RBRs Solo thermistors.
+Currently the package only processes temperature channels as it is geared towards processing data from RBR Solo thermistors.
 The package wraps RBRs [pyrsktools](https://docs.rbr-global.com/pyrsktools/index.html).

-* Free software: MIT license

 Features
 --------